Skip to content

 Short answers, pulled from the story.

-What hypothesis about matter influenced the development of the Schrödinger equation?
+What is the physical meaning of the wave function in the Schrödinger equation?